nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_state.rst

 Passkey enabled
    If you set the ``CONFIG_DESKTOP_BLE_ENABLE_PASSKEY`` option, the ``ble_state`` module registers the set of authenticated pairing callbacks (:c:type:`struct bt_conn_auth_cb`).
    The callbacks can be used to achieve higher security levels.
-   The passkey input is handled in the :ref:`passkey` module.
+   The passkey input is handled in the :ref:`nrf_desktop_passkey` module.

 Nrfxlib Link Layer
    If Nordic proprietary BLE Link Layer is selected (:option:`CONFIG_BT_LL_NRFXLIB`), the module sends a Bluetooth HCI command to enable the LLPM when Bluetooth is ready.